OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### CAPTCHA

 Requiring a user to solve a CAPTCHA for each login attempt can help to prevent automated login attempts, which would significantly slow down a credential stuffing or password spraying attack.
-However, CAPTCHAs are not perfect, and in many cases tools exist that can be used to break them with a reasonably high success rate.
+However, CAPTCHAs are not perfect, and in many cases tools or services exist that can be used to break them with a reasonably high success rate.
+Abnormally high CAPTCHA solve rates may also indicate the use of an automated CAPTCHA breaking technology.

 To improve usability, it may be desirable to only require the user solve a CAPTCHA when the login request is considered suspicious, using the same criteria discussed above.

-### IP Block-listing and Intelligence
+### IP Mitigation and Intelligence

+Blocking IP addresses serves to establish upper limits on credential stuffing abuse, and may be sufficient to stop less sophisticated attacks.
+It is more effective, however, to have a graduated response to abuse that increases the severity of mitigation measures depending on different factors of the attack.
+Any logic that places an IP address on a mitigation list (including blocking) should consider both short (i.e. burst) and longer ('low and slow') time periods, and not rely soley on a single predicatble volume limit.
+Several examples that should be considered:

+- A single IP address exceeds a 20 authentication requests in 1 minute limit.
+This is a burst behavior.
+- 100 IP addresses generate 4 authentication requests per minute, and after 25 minutes each IP has generated 100 authentaction requests.
+This is an example of using low request volume across a high volume of IP addresses.
+- A single IP address generates 90 authentication requests in 5 minutes.
+While it did not breach an arbitrary limit, the minute to minute volume remained consistent (18 per minute) and was statistically higher volume than similar IP addresses.

-Less sophisticated attacks will often use a relatively small number of IP addresses, which can be block-listed after a number of failed login attempts.
-These failures should be tracked separately to the per-user failures, which are intended to protect against brute-force attacks.
-The block list should be temporary, in order to reduce the likelihood of permanently blocking legitimate users.
-Consider storing the last IP address which successfully logged in to each account, and if this IP address is added to a block list, then take appropriate action such as locking the account and notifying the user.
+Typically, IP addresses blocking should only be temporary, in order to reduce the likelihood of permanently blocking legitimate users, and should consider factors such as IP address classification (ex: residential vs hosting) and geolocation.
+Separate from blocking network connections, consider storing an account's IP address authentication history, and if a recent IP address is added to a block list, take appropriate action such as locking the account and notifying the user.

 However, many credential stuffing toolkits offer built-in use of proxy networks to distribute requests across a large volume of unique IP addressess.
 This may defeat both IP block-lists and rate limiting, as per IP request volume may remain relatively low, even on high volume attacks.
-Correlating authentication traffic with proxy and similar IP address intelligence, as well as hosting provider IP address ranges can help identify highly distributed credential stuffing attacks, as well as server as a mitigation trigger.
+Correlating authentication traffic with proxy and similar IP address intelligence, as well as hosting provider IP address ranges can help identify highly distributed credential stuffing attacks, as well as serve as a mitigation trigger.
 For example, every request originating from a hosting provider could be required to solve CAPTCHA.

-There are both public and commercial sources of IP address intellignece and classification that may be leveraged as data sources, and some hosting providers publish their own IP address space, such as [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).
+There are both public and commercial sources of IP address intellignece and classification that may be leveraged as data sources for this purpose, and some hosting providers publish their own IP address space, such as [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).

 ### Device Fingerprinting